Jeffrey Harris (artist): Honours and awards

+In 1973 Harris was awarded a Queen Elizabeth II Visual Arts Grant in 1973 and three years later became the University of Otago's 1977 Frances Hodgkins Fellow.

+In 1985 he was awarded a six month residency at Victoria College, Melbourne.

-Harris became the University of Otago's 1977 Frances Hodgkins Fellow, and in 2003 won the James Wallace Art Award, New Zealand's top art award.
-This award's prize included a one-year residency.
+2003 Harris won the James Wallace Art Award that included a one-year residency in New York.

 A book on Harris's art by Justin Paton (simply titled Jeffrey Harris) became a finalist in the 2006 Montana New Zealand Book Awards.
 Alongside the book, a major retrospective exhibition toured five of New Zealand's major public galleries from 2004 to 2006.